 Another important aspect of OSH that often associates with remote work is mental health.
-There are several studies that refer to mental health issues that are different from those that we normally face when working in the office.
-Some mental health aspects become more evident when teleworking.
-Loneliness, stress, irritability, worry, and guilt are among the few psychological impacts on teleworkers.
-Employers should carefully consider all these as they represent an enormous threat to the health and productivity of the workforce.
+For example, UK's Health and Safety Executive indicates that being away from managers and colleagues may lead remote workers to feel disconnected, isolated or abandoned, causing additional stress.
+Working from home could also make it more difficult for workers to get proper support if needed.31 Loneliness, stress, irritability, worry, and guilt are among the few psychological impacts on teleworkers.32 Employers should carefully consider these and other aspects, such as isolation, lack of direct supervision, and the blurring of work and private life as they represent an enormous threat to the health and productivity of the workforce.

-Acknowledging that employers around the globe will face a more extended use of remote work modalities, business should strive and make its best efforts to allow work being performed in a productive manner but also in a safe work environment, adapting their internal policies, processes, and practices in line with the new and existing regulations.
-Creating a positive and healthy working culture, and minimizing the risk of stress when teleworking has become crucial at times where many will keep on using remote work as a long-term practice.
+Acknowledging that employers around the globe will face a more extended use of remote work, business should strive and make its best efforts to allow work being performed in a productive manner but also in a safe work environment, adapting their internal policies, processes, and practices in line with the new and existing regulations.
+Creating a positive and healthy working culture and minimizing the risk of stress when teleworking has become crucial at times where many will keep on using remote work as a long-term practice.

-Beyond any regulatory obligations, employers could, when possible, develop and implement wellbeing policies to mitigate health risks, such as flexible working hours and disconnection practices; guidance and training on communication and interpersonal skills; and promotion of work-life balance.
+Beyond any regulatory obligations, employers could, when possible, develop and implement wellbeing policies to promote good mental health practices, such as flexible working hours and time to disconnect; guidance and training on communication and interpersonal skills; and promotion of work-life balance.

-Cross border Mobility, Tax and Social Protection
+Cross border Mobility, Tax and Social Security

 Working from anywhere is one of the main advantages of remote work.
 This can in some cases become an incentive for workers to work from places that not necessarily close to the company's workplace.
 Moreover, it avoids relocation, long commutes and allows the workforce to take jobs that are far away from home.
 Moreover, remote work strategies and teleworking models allow workers to be based anywhere in the world, not only where the workplace is located.
-This creates challenges from a regulatory point of view when workers are commuting across national borders.
-Implications linked the applicability of social security legislation of more than one country may arise.
+However, this creates challenges from a regulatory point of view when workers are commuting across national borders, as well as implications concerning the applicability of social security legislation of more than one country.33